kimgoetzke/rusteroids/README.md

 learn Rust in a playful way.
 Please excuse the awful code; this the first time I'm looking at Rust (and Bevy), so there will be millions of things that could have been done in a better and more idiomatic way.

-> [!IMPORTANT]
-> I'm still working on this, so the info below will be incomplete.

 ## Demo

 ![Demo GIF](assets/github/demo.gif)